openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 * Open a GitHub repository security advisory for the vulnerability in the relevant repositories
 * Notify the Open edX maintainers of those repositories of the vulnerability

-The security working group gives security severity and remediation advice to maintainers
+The Security Working Group gives security severity and remediation advice to maintainers
 ----------------------------------------------------------------------------------------
-The security working group is responsible for advising on security and providing security-scoring-as-a-service for maintainers.
+The Security Working Group is responsible for advising on security and providing security-scoring-as-a-service for maintainers.

 Maintainers are encouraged and welcome to email security@openedx.org with any security questions they would like advice on.
-The security working group will do their best to provide good security advice.
+The Security Working Group will do their best to provide good security advice.

-The security working group will also score incoming vulnerabilities using the `Common Vulnerability Scoring System (CVSS), version 3.1`_.
+The Security Working Group will also score incoming vulnerabilities using the `Common Vulnerability Scoring System (CVSS), version 3.1`_.
 This system provides a way to score vulernabilities from 0.0 to 10.0, which map to a severity of Low, Medium, High, or Critical.

 This numerical score and qualitative severity rating will be provided to maintainers so they are better informed on how severe the vulnerability is and have a sense of how important it may be to interrupt their work on the repository to resolve the vulnerability.